 You can pay hundreds of pounds for a pair of boots or opt for something cheaper.
 See our product reviews below for some great examples.

 The kind of weather you’ll be riding in will be a major consideration for your boot choice.
 A rider needs to think about the impact of rain, ice, snow, mud, freezing wind, and the summer heat.

 While protection should be uppermost, devote some attention to your normal riding conditions.
 Think about how long you’ll be on the bike during a typical journey or commute.

 Riders may feel tempted to choose an easier boot for walking around in.

 If so, ask yourself if it’s wise to compromise weather and impact protection for convenience.

 Boot manufacturers are addressing many issues beyond just style and protection.

-The matter of hygiene has also featured in many of our reviews along with attention to donning and removal of boots.
+The matter of hygiene has also been featured in many of our reviews, along with attention to donning and removing boots.

 Protection can be a trade-off.
-You may not always opt for the maximum protection possible but what is important is to establish a safe minimum for the type of riding you do.
+You may not always opt for the maximum protection possible but what is essential is to establish a safe minimum for the riding you do.

 Safe and happy riding to all.